BeibinLi/SPM/README.md

 Then set `model_name = "model/llama2/7B"` in `config.py`.

 **Note:** To use xB-chat, you still need to put the weights under the folder `<WEIGHT_PATH>/xB` and call with `--model_size xB`.

+## Run the code

+This code uses `accelerate` for parallel training.
+Make sure to configure `accelerate` before each run, even if